You Need a Financial Planner Dedicated to YOUR Dreams... Not Theirs

 *We are the only member in the state of Arizona.

-Best Practices are professional conduct standards that outline what the Board believes fiduciary advisors should do for clients.
-Here, each Best Practice is listed and described in italics below it.
-The practices seek to uphold a high standard of transparent and objective advice.
-A firm subscribing to Best Practices affirms with these actions, to:
+Real Fiduciary™ Practices are professional conduct standards that outline how the most conscientious and competent fiduciary advisors serve clients today.
+Here, each practice is listed and described in italics below it.
+A firm subscribing to the practices affirms with these actions, to:

 - Act as a fiduciary at all times.
 Affirm this commitment to the client in writing.